IBM/optimize-procurement-and-inventory-with-ai/tutorials/spss.md

 * Here you can notice that our data set which describes the demand at our retail store is broken up by month, in the `Period` column.
-Also, it provides further details on the markets our retail store operates in.
+Also, it provides further details on the markets our retail store operates in in the `Markets` column.

 * For the purpose of our demo, the most important column is `Actuals` which is the amount of demand that we have per product.
 Some of the